Artocarpeae: Taxonomy

 The tribe is based on the genus Artocarpus, the largest and best-known genus in the group.
 The first post-Linnaean description of the species was done by Sydney Parkinson during James Cook's first voyage to the Pacific.
 Parkinson, an artist employed by Joseph Banks, died on the return leg of the voyage and his descriptions were published posthumously by his brother Stanfield Parkinson in 1773 in A Journal of a Voyage to the South Seas.
 Parkinson named the species Sitodium altile.
 Three years later, Johann Reinhold Forster and Georg Forster published a description of the species using the name Artocarpus communis.
 Over the next 160 years the name Artocarpus was much more widely used, leading to its preservation as a conserved name.

 Distribution

 Members of the Artocarpeae are native to tropical Asia, the Indo-Pacific, southern Africa, Madagascar and the Neotropics.
 In addition, members of the genus Artocarpus are cultivated throughout the tropics, especially Artocarpus altilis, the breadfruit, and A. heterophyllus, the jackfruit.

 The native range of Artocarpus, the largest genus, includes tropical Asia, Indonesia, New Guinea, the Philippines and Micronesia.
 Artocarpus altilis, was introduced across Oceania by Polynesians colonists.
 Batocarpus and Clarisia are native to the Neotropics.
-Hulletia is native to Southeast Asia, Parartocarpus and Prainea (sometimes included in Artocarpus) to the Indo-Pacific and Treculia to tropical Africa and Madagascar.
+Hullettia is native to Southeast Asia, Parartocarpus and Prainea (sometimes included in Artocarpus) to the Indo-Pacific and Treculia to tropical Africa and Madagascar.